Where To See Orangutans In The Wild

 Orangutan feeding on leftover bananas

-As we got deeper we got to come up close and personal with the orangutans.
+As we got deeper, we came up close and personal with the orangutans.
 And this was unlike our experience in Borneo.

 Here, they weren’t kept separate from us like at the Rehabilitation Centre.
 And they weren’t scared of us like out in the wild.
 Instead, you can tell that these animals are semi-tame.